eduvpn/documentation/ACL.md

 # Configuration

-The configuration is done in two locations:
+The configuration is done in `/etc/vpn-user-portal/config.php`.

-- `/etc/vpn-user-portal/config.php`: configure which access control
-  mechanism is used and the period for which to _cache_ the permissions;
-- `/etc/vpn-server-api/config.php`: configure which profiles are
-  restricted by access control.

 ## SAML